|Use your mouse

 Born circa 1710 Baptized June 28, 1730.
 She was a black slave who had the misfortune

 to fall in love with a white man, Claude Thibault.
 They fled from Canada

-to New England.
+to New England in the United States.
 To mask their escape she set fire to her master's house.
 The fire

 She was captured and sentenced to have her hand cut off and be burned alive.
 The